Ms Lindsey Harrison

 Lindsey has qualified as a SFHEA which reflects her interest in innovative teaching and specialism in teaching law to lawyers and non-lawyers, as well as teaching legal skills such as advocacy and dispute resolution.
 She has a particular interest in assessment methodology and ways in which new assessment methods can be used to address differing skills of students.

-As a Principal Lecturer Lindsey in involved with a range of projects within the Faculty to improve students’ experience and learning.
+As an Associate Professor Lindsey in involved with a range of projects within the Faculty to improve students’ education, experience and learning.